gmlang/gmlang.github.io/index.md

 ### About me

-I am a data scientist and I create analytic solutions and machine learning models for crypto traders, fintech companies, and marketing companies.
+I am a data scientist and I create analytic solutions and machine learning models for crypto traders, fintech businesses, and marketing companies.
 I also provide statistical analysis on clinical trial data for medical doctors and pharmaceuticals companies.
 I do all my work in front of my Mac and over the internet.
 I love my work.

 I also enjoy tango dancing, running, reading and cooking.

-I used to live in Ann Arbor, where I went to graduate school and founded[Cabaceo](https://cabaceo.com), a data science consulting company.
-Now I am a digital nomad and currently live in Seoul to wait out COVID.
+I used to live in Ann Arbor, where I went to graduate school and later founded [Cabaceo](https://cabaceo.com), a data and analytics service company.
+Currently I live in Seoul to wait out COVID.

 I have a BA in math from New College of Florida and a MS in biostatistics from the University of Michigan.